since1968/stat-blocks/homebrewery/mutant.markdown

 \page

-You are a mutator and have certaint powers.

 At 3rd level you gain the power to twist other people's powers.
 You, and allies within 30 ft of you and you gain magic resistance trait.
 Also you get counterspell a number of times=to half your level.